solo-studios/nyx/README.md

         // This strips timestamps from all files in the resulting jar
         // Defaults to false
         reproducibleBuilds = true
-    }
+        withReproducibleBuilds() // Alternative that sets it to true }
 }
 ```